struckbylightning/Notepad/_posts/2018-07-13-smart-cut-to-salesforce-knowledge-plural-sight-play-by-play-series-way-to-get-3months-free-pluralsight-subscription.md

   - Freebies
 tags: 'LifeHack, Knowledge'
 ---
-## Smart-cut to Salesforce Knowledge

-Smartest way to gain knowledge is to learn via experience (not just yours, but also of others).
+## Smartest way to gain knowledge is to learn via experience (not just yours, but also of others).

 I vividly remember having fun learning Salesforce by watching ChrisBarry\`s DEV 401/501 courses 6 years back, since then none of the salesforce educational video series have impressed me enough.